 This article is for administrators.
 To manage your own groups, visit the Google Groups help.This feature requires turning on Google Groups for Business.

-Legitimate messages sent to a group might sometimes be marked as spam and sent to the moderation queue.
-To avoid delivery issues, you can adjust a group's spam controls to allow suspected spam messages to be delivered.
-This action is known as whitelisting a group.
+Sometimes, Google Groups might mark legitimate messages as spam and send them to the moderation queue.
+To avoid delivery issues, you can relax a group's spam controls to allow delivery of suspected spam.

-Note: To limit the worst spam, messages marked as high-confidence spam are always rejected even if the group is whitelisted.
+Note: To limit the worst spam, messages marked as high-confidence spam are always rejected even if you relax the group’s spam controls.

 Relax a group’s spam controls